Death Bell

-Death Bell (Korean: 고死: 피의 중간고사; RR: Gosa: Piui junggangosa) is a 2008 Korean horror film.
+Death Bell (Korean: 고死: 피의 중간고사; RR: Gosa: Piui junggangosa) is a 2008 South Korean slasher film.
 The only Korean horror film released over the summer of 2008, it is the first feature by former music video director Chang, who also co-wrote the screenplay.
 Death Bell stars Lee Beom-soo in his first horror film role, and K-pop singer Nam Gyu-ri in her acting debut.
 Set in a Korean high school, the film's native title refers to gosa, the important midterm exams that all students are required to sit.
 It is later followed by a stand-alone sequel Death Bell 2: Bloody Camp.

 Plot

 A group of 20 high school students partake in an elite class to prepare for a college exam.
 Among them are the rebellious Kang I-na, her best friend Yoon Myong-heo, and the class clown Kang Hyun, who harbors an affection for I-na.
-A few days after incidents involving a student, Beom sees a ghost haunt his paper and class teacher Hwang Chang-wook discovers scars on his hand.
+A few days after incidents involving a student, Beom sees a ghost haunt his paper, and class teacher Hwang Chang-wook discovers scars on his hand.
 The class is interrupted by a TV showing the top-ranking student, Min Hye-yeong, being trapped in a glass being slowly filled with water.
 A voice over the PA system announces they are part of a death game with questions that will be posed to the class; failure to answer them in time will lead to the student's death.
 It also warns them and their two teachers, Hwang Chang-wook and Choi So-yeong, against leaving the school.
 The class fails to solve the first question to save Hye-yeong.

 Despite the warning, the class tries to leave, only to find that a teacher and hall monitor, Mr. Lee, was beaten to death, leaving only security Mr. Kim to guard them.
-The students split up and try to answer the questions while also attempting to find a way out.
+The students split up and tried to answer the questions while also attempting to find a way out.
 Several students die in brutal death games set up by a mysterious woman as the class solves all the puzzles late, though they later notice that each puzzle contains clue pertaining to a student, Kim Ji-won who died earlier that year under mysterious circumstances.
 I-na discovers students are dying according to their ranking on the last test.
 Beom, who earlier tried to strangle I-na and was put in a mental facility, escapes and attempts to kill I-na, but Hyun shields her from the attack and dies.
 Chang-wook then kills Beom.
 I-na discovers to her horror that Myong-heo has also been kidnapped by the woman.
-They succeed in solving the trap but the killer still kills her by dropping her from the roof, and Chang-wook climbs the roof and strangles the woman to death.
+They succeed in solving the trap, but the killer still kills her by dropping her from the roof, and Chang-wook climbs the roof and strangles the woman to death, whom he recognizes as Ji-won’s mother.